merll/docker-fabric/docs/guide/tasks.rst

 * :func:`~dockerfabric.actions.shutdown` - Stops and removes a container and its dependents.
 * :func:`~dockerfabric.actions.update` - Updates a container and its dependencies.
 Creates and starts containers as necessary.
+* :func:`~dockerfabric.actions.script` - Uploads and runs a script inside a container, which is created specifically for that purpose, along with its dependencies.
+The container is removed after the script has completed.
+* :func:`~dockerfabric.actions.single_cmd` - Similar to :func:`~dockerfabric.actions.script`, but not uploading
+  contents beforehand, for running a self-contained command (e.g. Django `migrate`, Redis `flusdhdb` etc.).
+If this produces files, the results can be downloaded however.

 .. note::